menu

 In addition, Demarest is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-In Demarest, a lot of people use the bus to get to work every day though Demarest is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Demarest has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 Demographics